Psychiatric Nurse Resume Examples

 Work Experience

-Focus your work experience on roles relevant to psychiatric nursing, highlighting the impact you made in each position.
+Focus your work experience on roles relevant to psychiatric nursing; this surfaces the impact you made in each position.

 - •Begin with your most recent job and work backwards.